Green-Elk/kajgps/md/code_guidelines.md

 The following thoughts have guided the configuration and coding style of Green Elk’s adventure mapping software kajgps.py.
 If you notice **violations** of the style, do alert us.
-Also, if you think the style is **bad manners**, do alert us.
+Also, if you think the style itself is **bad manners**, do alert us.
 In both cases, assume the coder has good intentions and good will.

 ## Configuration: Balance **features** against **configuration work**
 * Make things work with minimum configuration (through smart defaults)